sbmlteam/libsbml/README.txt

   .gz, .zip or .bz2, libSBML will automatically uncompress the file upon reading it.
 Similarly, if the file to be written has one of those extensions, libSBML will write it out in compressed form.
+  (The compression library incorporated by libSBML is MiniZip 1.01e, written by Gilles Vollant and made freely available for all uses including commercial applications.)

 * Parser abstraction layer.
 LibSBML relies on third-party XML parser libraries, but thanks to its implementation of a custom abstraction